 Download: Adobe Photoshop Lightroom from Google Play Store (Free)

 Download: Adobe Premiere Clip from Google Play Store (Free)

 Our old friends at If This Then That went in a new direction this year, adding virtual buttons to Android devices.
 Tap the button and it will automatically perform an action, from playing a sound to setting your smart thermostat.
 Do Button, Do Note, and Do Camera are separate apps, each with three one-tap actions of their own.
 Like the idea?
 Dive into IFTTT Do Recipes to browse the various one-tap actions you can set up to simplify your life.

-Download: IFTTT Do Button from Google Play Store (Free)
+Download: IFTTT Do Button from Google Play Store [No Longer Available] (Free)

 Periscope by Twitter

 You've shown us a lot in 9 weeks.
 This video is a small glimpse of what we've seen through your eyes.
 Thank you! ??https://t.co/5WCQyIRwMj

 This year, Twitter launched a new way to share moments with your followers.
 The app is going beyond 140 characters of text and into live video streaming.
 It’s called Periscope, and it’s a blast.